Parabolic loudspeaker: Parabolic reflector

-In a parabolic reflecting loudspeaker, one or more speaker drivers are mounted at the focal point of a parabola, pointing away from the audience, toward the parabolic surface.
+In a parabolic reflecting loudspeaker, one or more speaker drivers are mounted at the focal point of a parabola, facing away from the audience, toward the parabolic surface.
 The sound is bounced off the parabolic dish and leaves the dish focused in plane waves.
 The lowest frequency that can be directed into a narrow beam is dependent on the size of the parabolic dish.
 A parabolic reflector type of loudspeaker must have a diameter twice that of the wavelength of the lowest desired frequency, so to obtain directional control of frequencies down to 20 Hz, the dish would have to be over 113 ft wide.

-Limitations of parabolic reflector loudspeakers include the fact that they are comparatively large and bulky, and that they have a fixed beam width with no ability to broaden or narrow the coverage pattern without changing the curvature of the dish.
-Their beam width is wider for low frequencies than it is for high frequencies, so at the periphery of the coverage pattern there is a region of sound coverage that doesn't receive the full strength of the high frequencies.
+Limitations of parabolic reflector loudspeakers include the fact that they are comparatively large and bulky, and also have a fixed beam width with no ability to broaden or narrow the coverage pattern without changing the curvature of the dish.
+Their beam width is wider for low frequencies than it is for high frequencies, so at the periphery of the coverage pattern there is a region of sound coverage that does not receive the full strength of the high frequencies.
 In addition, some frequencies are reflected more efficiently than others, so the frequency response is uneven unless audio signal processing correction is applied before the signal reaches the amplifier.
 The presence and placement of the speaker driver prevents the center of the parabolic dish from reflecting sound outward, as that sound would reflect back into the speaker driver itself.
 In some loudspeaker designs, a hole is cut at the center of the parabolic dish, or damping material placed, such that no sound is reflected directly at the speaker driver.